www.monumentaustralia.org.au

 Photographs supplied by Appin Historical Society

-A garden, constructed in 1970 by Wollondilly Shire Council, commemorates the 200th anniversary of Captain James Cook's exploration, charting and claiming of the east coast of Australia for the British Empire in 1770.
+The plaque commemorates the 200th anniversary of Captain James Cook's exploration, charting and claiming of the east coast of Australia for the British Empire in 1770.
+The plaque was originally located in a garden at the corner of Market Street and Appin Road.

 Captain James Cook claimed the whole of the east coast of Australia for Great Britain on 22 August 1770, naming eastern Australia, ' New South Wales.'